https-github-com-elisee10/FoodBuddy/README.md

     * User can click on register button

 * Home Screen
-    * User can search for a recipe
-    * User can click search button
     * User can click recipe for detail
     * User can see varieties of recipies
     * User can see random food recipes
     * User can see three navigation buttons
-    * Each navigation button contains search bar, random food recipe and profile
+    * Each navigation button contains search bar, random food recipe and jokes

 * Search Screen
-    * User can see a search bar at the top
-    * User can type in food name
-    * User can click search button
     * User can see varities of recipe
     * User can see the title, image and description of items
     * User can click the items to see a detailed view